Can Deleting Someone from a WhatsApp group Could Lend you in Jail in Saudi Arabia?

 He further proclaimed that the party removed from a WhatsApp group can file a complaint to the relevant authorities.
 This could cause the remover to face one year in prison and a hefty fine of up to 500,000 SR. However, this is only possible if the removed shows proper evidence of harm resulting from their removal from the group.

 Ajad said that removal from a group on an app can cause moral harm that reduces a person’s value.
-Although he clarified that if the departure from the group did not result in any current or potential harm, there would be no legal consequences.
+However he clarified that if the departure from the group did not result in any current or potential harm, there would be no legal consequences.

 Causing a Stir in Saudi